humbleafrica-zz/artmatch/README.md

      - Their work can be voted on by fellow Art

 ### *Bug Requests* ###
-     - Art can also post bug resolution requests
+     - Artist can also post bug resolution requests
      - All Art having the same issue can click on a tag to signal the instance of the same issue